jackrobertscott/chomp-react-redux-171005/README.md

 As applications grow, it becomes increasingly difficult to ensure good code quality and maintenance.
 As such, we recommend using helper libraries such as [redux-actions](https://github.com/reduxactions/redux-actions) to encourage better code quality and reduce unneeded flexibility.
 It is also imporant to keep the layout of the file structured and easy to read so that making changes is simple.

+Shoulds:

+1. Do create an initial state
+2. Do use the property `problem` instead of `error` for setting and error in the state
+3. Do use the [redux-actions](https://github.com/reduxactions/redux-actions) library
+4. Do name the file `<feature>.reducer.js` e.g. `hotdog.reducer.js` or `drink.reducer.js`
+5. Do keep your reducer functions pure
+6. Do use descriptive constants e.g. `HOTDOGS_LOADING`

+Should **nots**:

+1. Don't be sloppy, keep the types (constants, actions, etc.) seperate so other developers can easily read
+2. Don't use undescriptive constants e.g. `LOAD` or `CREATE` as we might want to export them to other reducers

 `src/hotdog/hotdog.reducer.js`

 ```js